 All extruded CPVC Ventilation Duct pipe shall be manufactured from CPVC compound conforming to ASTM D1784 and have a cell classification of 23447.
-All extruded CPVC Ventilation Duct Pipe shall conform to CAN/ULC S102.2.
-The Corzan CPVC compound is listed to FM 4910 "Clean Room Materials Flammability Test Protocol".
+The compound used to extrude CPVC Ventilation Duct Pipe shall conform to CAN/ULC S102.2 and exhibit a flame spread rating of 10 and a smoke development classification of 25.
+The CPVC compound is listed to FM 4910 "Clean Room Materials Flammability Test Protocol".

-All pipe shall be produced using Corzan compound and be produced by one manufacturer as supplied by IPEX.
+All pipe shall be produced by one manufacturer as supplied by IPEX.